bubeamos/nodeapp/README.md

 ![image](https://user-images.githubusercontent.com/7678290/67121579-295c4700-f1ec-11e9-880d-8866547e96c3.png)

 This a a clone of the project here [Here](https://github.com/nanyaks/TypeScript-Node-Starter).
-You can find the original [Original README](#read-me) here.
+You can find the original [Original README](#table-of-contents) here.
 I will just describe the implementation done below and possible improvements.

-# Implementations Done:
+## Implementation

 - Updated the app to read REDIS URI from the contianer environment
 - Dockerized the app